 Mrs. Wilson taught middle grades science and social studies in La Grange, NC after earning her Bachelors in Agricultural Education from NC State University.
 She obtained her Masters in School Administration at ECU through the NC Principal Fellows Program and served as an administrator at the high school and elementary levels for six years in Greenville, NC prior to relocating to Raleigh with her family in 2015.
 Mrs. Wilson and her husband are the proud parents of twins, Lauren and Jackson, as well as Emmett the dog.
 She’s a bonafide fan of Harry Potter, having lost count of how many times she’s read the series, and she holds out hope that her children will attend Hogwarts one day.

 Ms. Prentice received her Bachelor’s Degree in Elementary Education (K-6) with a concentration in Environmental Science from the University of Wyoming.
 She moved to North Carolina in 2011, where she taught third grade for Wake County Public Schools.
 She then accepted the position as STEM (Science, Technology, Engineering and Math) Coordinator at Lincoln Heights Elementary School.
 As STEM Coordinator, Ms. Prentice helped to launch the program, leading her staff in professional development as well as modeling and co-teaching STEM integration in the classroom.
 In 2013, her 7E Model Integrated STEM Unit was published by Wake County Public Schools and served as a foundation for their elementary STEM curriculum.
 In March 2014, Ms. Prentice was chosen as a member of NC Department of Public Instruction’s NC STEM Review Team where she and other selected candidates review and evaluate STEM schools around the state.
-Ms. Prentice is currently in her second year of the Principal Fellows Program at NC State.
+Ms. Prentice has recently completed the Principal Fellows Program at NC State.
 She and her husband, Bill, reside in Wake Forest.